mengdage/my-workshop-notes/asynchronous-programming-with-js/01-building-blocks.md

+The real source of complexity of large asychronous programming is using states to track asynchronous programs.

+You cannot repeat (loop) an asynchronous functions.
+So you cannot use for loop or while loop in asynchronous programming.

 # Building Blocks

 How to solve BIG async problems by thinking differently about `Events`.
 It make the hard asynchronous programming problem a little bit easier.